jpratt9/john-pratt.com/src/frontend/content/posts/data-modernization-services/index.md

 ### Fuel Innovation with AI and Machine Learning

 This is where things get really exciting.
 Modern data unlocks advanced tools that were completely out of reach before.
-Artificial intelligence (AI) and machine learning (ML) models are hungry—they need huge amounts of clean, accessible data to work properly.
+Artificial intelligence (AI) and machine learning (ML) models are hungry - they need huge amounts of clean, accessible data to work properly.
 Legacy systems simply can't feed them.

 A modernized data foundation is the launchpad for genuine innovation.
 With it, you can start building things like:
 *   **Predictive Analytics Models:** Forecast customer demand or identify when a piece of equipment might fail *before* it breaks.